-Majority Don't Want Roe V. Wade Overturned
+Majority Don't Want Roe v.
+Wade Overturned

 Just 17 percent say they support overturning Roe outright.
 Another 24 percent say they want Roe kept in place, but they want to see more restrictions on abortion.

-Seventeen percent want to keep Roe the way it is; 1 in 5 (21 percent) say they want abortion rights expanded to any circumstance and another 15 percent want Roe kept in place and want some restrictions reduced.
+Just 17 percent want to keep Roe the way it is; 1 in 5 (21 percent) say they want abortion rights expanded to any circumstance and another 15 percent want Roe kept in place and want some restrictions reduced.

-In all that means 41 percent want Roe either overturned or want to see more restrictions on abortion rights, while 53 percent want Roe either kept as is or have abortion rights expanded.
+In all, that means 41 percent want Roe either overturned or want to see more restrictions on abortion rights, while 53 percent want Roe either kept as is or have abortion rights expanded.

-The poll comes as the U.S. Senate will soon consider President Trump's nomination of federal Judge Brett Kavanaugh to the Supreme Court.
+The poll comes as the U.S. Senate is set to consider President Trump's nomination of federal Judge Brett Kavanaugh to the Supreme Court.
 Kavanaugh would replace Anthony Kennedy and would almost certainly be more conservative.

 Politics